 To make an appointment to explore or declare a minor, contact the department chair, Dr. Lillian Doherty (email@example.com).
 She will put you in touch with the undergraduate director in Classics.

-The minor also requires 3 to 6 credits in courses taught in English; these may focus on either ancient or modern Greek literature, history, and culture.
+• 3 to 6 credits in courses taught in English focusing on ancient and/or modern Greek history, literature, and culture.

 • At least 9 credits of the total must be at the 300 or 400 level.